-Researchers conducted a 30-year study 1 on 1000 children and found that cognitive control is a more reliable predictor of success than IQ.
-Meaning, the ability to delay gratification and to remain goal oriented was the ultimate key to their success.
+Many people believe that intelligence is the determining factor for success.
+However, studies prove that your IQ has very little to do with it.
+Researchers conducted a 30-year study on 1000 children and found that cognitive control is a more reliable predictor of success than IQ.
+This means that the ability to delay gratification and to remain goal oriented through goal setting techniques was the ultimate key to their success.

 Below are four simple steps for setting realistic goals: